 PSHE education is taught throughout the school in every year group and is monitored and reviewed regularly by the staff and Directors.
 All PSHE teaching takes place in a safe learning environment and is underpinned by our school ethos and values.
 Details of our PSHE curriculum can be found below.

-Many of you will be aware that the Department for Education (DfE) has made changes recently to the requirements placed on schools regarding ‘Relationships and sex education (RSE) and health education’.
-At Bishop Luffa we are in the process of updating our Relationship and Sex Education Policy in line with the new government requirements.
+Many of you will be aware that the Department for Education (DfE) has made changes to the requirements placed on schools regarding ‘Relationships and sex education (RSE) and health education’.
+After a detailed consultation process, we have updated our Relationship and Sex Education Policy in line with the new government requirements.

-To reflect the distinctive Christian vision of our school we have adopted the principles shared in the Church of England Charter for RSE.
-We are also drawing on best practice and guidance from the DFE, PSHE Association and the Diocese of Chichester Education Department.
+To reflect the distinctive Christian vision of our school we have adopted the principles shared in the Church of England Charter for RSE and used it to help us in the review process.
+We have also drawn on best practice and guidance from the DFE, PSHE Association and the Diocese of Chichester Education Department.

-At this stage we would invite you to let us know any questions the attached charter raises for you about the nature of your child’s relationship and sex education.
-We will be in contact again as the policy develops, to invite any further comments and questions you may have.
+We continue to welcome any questions the attached charter raises for you about the nature of your child’s relationship and sex education.

-However, if you have any questions, concerns or suggestions that you would like to raise concerning PSHE or more specifically RSE and the attached charter, please feel free to contact Mrs Smerdon-Corp: email@example.com
+Additionally, if you have any questions, concerns or suggestions that you would like to raise concerning PSHE or more specifically RSE, please feel free to contact Mrs Smerdon-Corp: firstname.lastname@example.org

 Relationship and Sex Education Learning Journey

 This is a visual representation of how students' knowledge and skills develop through the Relationship and Sex Education curriculum.